 Does a VPN slow down my internet?

 Typically yes, because encryption and routing add overhead.
 The amount depends on server location, protocol, and server load.
 A high-quality provider and nearby server can minimize slowdowns.
-Edge vpn iphone
+Changer vpn 2026

 Is Windows Defender VPN safe?